Massachusetts Laws and Incentives

 Electric Vehicle (EV) Charging Infrastructure Deployment Support

-The Massachusetts Executive Office of Energy and Environmental Affairs must facilitate an intergovernmental coordinating council (Council) to develop and implement an EV charging station deployment plan for the creation of an equitable, interconnected, accessible, and reliable EV charging network.
+The Massachusetts Executive Office of Energy and Environmental Affairs must facilitate an intergovernmental coordinating council (Council) to develop and implement an EV charging infrastructure deployment plan for the creation of an equitable, interconnected, accessible, and reliable EV charging network.
 The deployment plan must:

 • Comply with state emission reduction requirements;